Teletype Model 33: Answer-back and unattended operation

+The sole electric motor in the machine has to be left running continuously whenever unattended operation is expected, and is designed to withstand many hours of idling.
+The motor displays a "HOT" warning label, clearly visible once the cover is removed.

 Communications interface

-The communications module in the Model 33 was known as a Call Control Unit (CCU), and occupied the space to the right of the keyboard and printer.
-Various CCU types were available.
-Most operated on the telephone network and included the relevant user controls; variants included rotary, DTMF ("Touch-Tone"), and card dialing.
-An acoustic coupler for a then-standard telephone handset was also available.
-Another CCU type was called "Computer Control Private Line", which operated on a local 20 mA current loop, the standard serial protocol for computer terminals before the rise of RS-232 signaling.
-"Private Line" CCUs had a blank panel with no user controls or displays, since the terminal was semi-permanently hard-wired to the computer or other device at the far end of the communications line.
+The communications module in the Model 33 is known as a Call Control Unit (CCU), and occupies the space to the right of the keyboard and printer.
+Various CCU types were available; most of them operated on the telephone network and included the relevant user controls.
+Variants included rotary dial, DTMF signalling or a mechanical card dialer.
+An acoustic coupler for a de facto standard-sized and shaped telephone handset was also available.

+Another CCU type is called "Computer Control Private Line", which operated on a local 20 mA current loop, the de facto standard serial protocol for computer terminals before the rise of RS-232 signaling.
+"Private Line" CCUs had a blank panel with no user controls or displays, since the terminal can be semi-permanently hard-wired to the computer or other device at the far end of the communications line.

 Related machines

-The Model 32 line used the same mechanism and looked identical, except for having a three-row keyboard and, on the ASR version, a five-hole paper tape reader and punch, both appropriate for Baudot code.
+The Teletype Model 32 line used the same mechanism and looked identical, except for having a three-row keyboard and, on the ASR version, a five-hole paper tape reader and punch, both appropriate for Baudot code.

-Teletype also introduced a more-expensive ASCII Model 35 (ASR-35) for heavy-duty use, whose printer mechanism was based on the older, rugged Model 28.
-The basic Model 35 was mounted in a light gray console that matched the width of the Model 33, while the Model 35 ASR, with eight-hole mechanical tape punch and reader, was installed in a console about twice as wide.
-The tape reader was mounted separately from the printer-punch mechanism on the left side of the console, and behind it was a tray for storing a manual, sheets of paper, or other miscellanea.
-To the right of the keyboard was a panel that could optionally house a rotary dial or Touch-Tone pushbuttons for dialing a connection to a network via telephone lines.
-The printer cover in later units also featured sound-deadening materials, making the Model 35 somewhat quieter than the Model 33 while printing and punching paper tapes.
-All versions of the Model 35 had a copy holder on the printer cover, making it more convenient for the operator when transcribing written material.
+Teletype also introduced a more-expensive ASCII Model 35 (ASR-35) for heavy-duty use, whose printer mechanism is based on the older, rugged Model 28.
+The basic Model 35 is mounted in a light gray console that matched the width of the Model 33, while the Model 35 ASR, with eight-hole mechanical tape punch and reader, is installed in a console about twice as wide.

+The tape reader is mounted separately from the printer-punch mechanism on the left side of the console, and behind it is a tray for storing a manual, sheets of paper, or other miscellanea.
+To the right of the keyboard is a panel that can optionally house a rotary dial or DTMF pushbuttons for dialing a connection to a network via telephone lines.

+The printer cover in later units also feature soundproofing materials, making the Model 35 somewhat quieter than the Model 33 while printing and punching paper tapes.
+All versions of the Model 35 have a copy holder on the printer cover, making it more convenient for the operator when transcribing written material.